ghuiber/BTYD2/README.md

 # BTYD2

-A patch for the original [BTYD](http://cran.r-project.org/web/packages/BTYD/index.html)
+A patch for the `pnbd.LL()` function in the original [BTYD](http://cran.r-project.org/web/packages/BTYD/index.html) package, first proposed by [Theo Strinopoulos](https://github.com/theofilos).

+## Justification

-In its original version the Pareto/NBD part of this failed for me for reasons explained [here](https://github.com/theofilos/BTYD).
-So, I implemented the fix that Theo Strinopoulos proposed, rebuilt from source, and then it worked.
+In its original version the Pareto/NBD part of the BTYD packages failed for me, as it did for Theo, for reasons he explained [here](https://github.com/theofilos/BTYD).
+So, I implemented his fix, rebuilt from source, and then it worked.

+BTYD2 is for the curious and impatient: you can install it now, side-by-side with the unaltered BTYD from CRAN.
+I also opened a pull request to the [GitHub-hosted version of BTYD](https://github.com/cran/BTYD).
+If it is accepted, BTYD2 will be obsolete.
+Until then, you can use it as an alternative.

+## How to install

-To build and install after `git clone`, use the standard way, not the `devtools` kit.
-The original BTYD package documentation is not compatible with `devtools` and you risk obliterating most of your help files.
+First `git clone`, then build the standard way, not with the `devtools` kit.
+The original BTYD package documentation is not compatible with `devtools::document()` and you risk obliterating most of your help files.

 So, at the command line, just do this: